Concrete floor sealing

 There are normally two options to choose from film forming and penetrating and each have their own benefits that suit different applications.
 We can provide a free over the phone consultation to work out what you may need, the costs to get concrete sealing in Melbourne or even a site inspection if required.

-Film-forming sealers, also known as surface-coating or topical sealers, coat the entire surface.
+There are three main types of concrete sealers, the first is a film-forming sealers, also known as surface-coating or topical sealers, coat the entire surface.
 The sealer adheres to the pores of the concrete and sits on top of the surface creating a protective layer.

 They offer excellent protection from moisture and spills, are highly durable, and are easy to maintain and reapply.
 There are three types of film-forming sealers, each designed for a specific purpose outlined below.

-Acrylic sealers are commonly used for general protection from dirt and grime in both indoor and outdoor applications.
+There are three main types of concrete sealers, the second is an acrylic sealer that are commonly used for general protection from dirt and grime in both indoor and outdoor applications.
 They form a thin layer of protection on the concrete surface.

 Acrylic sealers are easy and quick to apply and tend to be the more cost-effective option, however due to their thin layer of protection they can wear more easily and require re-coating.